-The loan to Mitre Focus is considered to be a key audit matter due to the significant judgements and estimates required to assess the loan's recoverability, including the Group's assumptions about the expected sale prices and demand for the land development project lots supporting recoverability of the loan.

-Our procedures included, amongst others:
+The loan to Mitre Focus is considered to be a key audit matter due to the significant judgements and estimates required to assess the loan's recoverability, including the Group's assumptions about the expected sale prices and demand Our procedures included, amongst others:

 - Instructing the auditor of Lovin Pharma to perform an audit of its financial statements for the purpose of the Group's consolidated financial statements.
-In doing so, we discussed the risk assessment and audit strategy undertaken by the component auditor. - We reviewed the audit work papers of the component auditor in respect of the loan to Mitre Focus, whose audit procedures included: - examining the key assumptions and judgements made in capitalising costs to land development projects; - review of management's assessment of the fair value of the remaining land held by the Mitre Focus group; and - performance of sensitivity analysis in respect of scenarios of decreases in undeveloped land valuation, increases in construction costs and decreases in expected sales values of completed properties.
+In doing so, we discussed the risk assessment and audit strategy undertaken by the component auditor; - Reviewed the audit work papers of the component auditor in respect of the recoverability of the loan; - Reviewed the independent expert's valuation report of the Malaysian land that is significant to the assets of the investment; and - Performed sensitivity analysis in respect of scenarios of decreases in undeveloped land valuation, increases in construction costs and decreases in expected sales values of completed properties to determine its effect on the recoverability of the loan.